Skip to main content

 traffic.

-set to 2) upon a failure impacting the first candidate path in order
+upon failure of the first candidate path.

 As soon as failure(s) that brought the first candidate path down are